 - Maximum amount of secured debt

-As for iREIT, we focus on the financial covenants often contained in REIT bonds as these covenants help protect investors at all levels of the capital structure by limiting the amount of leverage a REIT can take on while simultaneously helping to ensure that unsecured assets cover unsecured debt.
+As for iREIT, we focus on the financial covenants often contained in REIT bonds.
+Those help protect investors at all levels of the capital structure by limiting the amount of leverage a REIT can take on… while simultaneously helping to ensure that unsecured assets cover unsecured debt.

 Reading the prospectus is an important piece of any analysis.
 This is not something to take for granted.